Erin Simon

-Erin Dorothy Simon (born August 19, 1994) is an Irish/American soccer player who plays as a defender for Women's Super League club Leicester City.
+Erin Dorothy Simon (born August 19, 1994) is a retired American women's soccer player who last played as a defender for Women's Super League club Leicester City.

 Collegiate career

 Simon played college soccer for the Syracuse Orange between 2012 and 2015.

 Club career

 Sky Blue FC

 After attending an open tryout and impressing in preseason matches, Simon was signed by Sky Blue FC in April 2016.
 On May 4, 2018, Simon was released by Sky Blue FC.

 West Ham United

-On 14 September 2018, Simon joined West Ham United ahead of the London club's debut season in the FA WSL.
+On September 14, 2018, Simon joined West Ham United ahead of the London club's debut season in the FA WSL.
 The campaign saw West Ham reach their first ever FA Cup final.
 Simon played 89 minutes as Manchester City won 3–0 at Wembley Stadium.

 Houston Dash

 On January 24, 2020, Simon left West Ham to return to the NWSL, signing with Houston Dash.

 Racing Louisville

 On November 12, 2020, Simon was selected by Racing Louisville FC in the 2020 NWSL Expansion Draft.
 Simon appeared in 21 matches in the 2021 season, starting 18 at fullback.

-After appearing in 2 matches in the 2022 season, Racing released Simon to pursue playing opportunities outside of the NWSL.
+After appearing in two matches in the 2022 season, Racing released Simon to pursue playing opportunities outside of the NWSL.